 Online Posted online on sebgroup.lu/private/our-funds.

 Office Available free upon request from the Luxembourg branch office of the management company, and also available for inspection there.
 Many items are also available free on request from local distributors.

-Unitholder notices include notice of prospectus changes, the mergers or closings of sub-funds or unit classes, suspension of trading in units, and all other items for which notice is required by law.
+Unitholder notices include notice of unitholder meetings (the annual general meeting and any extraordinary meetings) as well as notices of prospectus changes, the mergers or closings of sub-funds or unit classes, suspension of trading in units, and all other items for which notice is required by law.